gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ## What you will learn

-You will learn how to control an [Azure Sphere](https://azure.microsoft.com/services/azure-sphere/?WT.mc_id=github-blog-dglover) application using [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=github-blog-dglover) Properties ([Azure IoT Hub Device Twins](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-device-twins?WT.mc_id=github-blog-dglover)) and Commands ([Azure IoT Hub Direct Methods](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-direct-methods?WT.mc_id=github-blog-dglover)).
+You will learn how to control an [Azure Sphere](https://azure.microsoft.com/services/azure-sphere/?WT.mc_id=github-blog-dglover) application using [Azure IoT Central](https://azure.microsoft.com/services/iot-central/?WT.mc_id=github-blog-dglover) Properties and Commands.

 ---

 ## Prerequisites

 This lab assumes you have completed [Lab 2: Send Telemetry from an Azure Sphere to Azure IoT Central](../Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md).
-You will have created an Azure IoT Central application, connected Azure IoT Central to your Azure Sphere Tenant and you have configured the **app_manifest.json** for the Azure Device Provisioning Service.
+You will have created an Azure IoT Central application, connected Azure IoT Central to your Azure Sphere Tenant, and you have configured the **app_manifest.json** for Azure IoT Central.

 You will need to **copy** and **paste** the Lab 2 **app_manifest.json** you created to this lab's **app_manifest.json** file.